alvianpratama00/portfolio/_posts/2024-07-20-How to Use Scheduled Queries in Big Query.md

 **In this article, we’ll discuss how to set up scheduled queries in BigQuery.**

-First of all, we need to import the libraries

 ## Create and Execute the Query

 Start by writing your query in the BigQuery editor and executing it to ensure it works correctly.